OliviaD00/Big-Data-Project-ELK/Ingestion_Nifi_Tweet/README.md

 **7. Then you can start the Nifi pipeline by clicking on the button play.**

-*ajouter l'image start the violence*
+*ajouter l'image start the pipeline*

 # Problems encountered